airbrake/logback/README.md

 ```

 ## Configuration
 If you want to send the error logs to Airbrake, you need to have following lines in logback.xml.
-Add this file in resources folder.
-This file is main file for logback configuration. and contains information about log levels, log appenders.
+Add this file in the resources folder.
+This is the main file for logback configuration. and contains information about log levels, log appenders.

 ```xml
 <configuration>